model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 ### Debug Kani unit test

-In order to peek under the hood to find out the faulty assumptions that lead to unexpected behavior, it is really important to look at the concrete counter examples for which our assertions fail.
+In order to peek under the hood to find out the missing assumptions that lead to unexpected behavior, it is really important to look at the concrete counter examples for which our assertions fail.
 By setting breakpoints and clicking the debug test (Kani) button, you are taken into the debugger which allows you to look at the specific values for which the assertion fails.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/run-debugger.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="run-debugger" />